Intrinsic Finite Element Error Analysis on Manifolds with Regge Metrics, with Application to Calculating Connection Forms: Sobolev Spaces on Manifolds with Regge Metrics

+By a Regge metric $g$ for $\mathcal{T}$, we mean the data of a smooth Riemannian metric $g_{\Delta}$ for each $\Delta \in \mathcal{T}$, with the compatibility condition $i_f^* g_{\Delta} = g_{f}$ for each face $f \subset \Delta$.
+In other words, the tangential-tangential components of $g$ are single-valued on any shared face of two simplices of any dimension.
+In particular, the tangential-tangential components of $g$ must be continuous across an interface $e = T \cap T'$, when $T$ and $T'$ are $n$-dimensional simplices, while the normal-tangential and tangential-tangential{normal-normal} components may be discontinuous.
+Frequently, the triangulation will be implicitly included with the data of the Regge metric $g$, and we just write $(M,g)$.

 For now, no further assumptions will be put on $(M,\mathcal{T},g)$.
 In this section we collect some properties of spaces of differential forms on manifolds with Regge metrics.
-The development is quite similar to that in \cite{Licht}, but adapted for Regge metrics.
+The development is quite similar to those in \cite{Licht,Schwarz}, but adapted for Regge metrics.
+We will therefore omit some details for brevity.